Student Code of Conduct

 G. Illegal and Disruptive Conduct:

-- Disruptive Behavior: Substantial disruption or obstruction normal University or University-sponsored activities, including but not limited to studying, teaching, research, administration, disciplinary proceedings, or fire, police, or emergency services.
+- Disruptive Behavior: Substantial disruption or obstruction University operations or University-sponsored activities, including but not limited to studying, teaching, research, administration, disciplinary proceedings, or fire, police, or emergency services.

-- Violation of federal, state or local law on University premises or at University sponsored activities; violation of published University policies, rules or regulations.
+- Violation of federal, state or local law, or policies; violation of published University policies, rules or regulations and violation of federal, state or local law.

 - Acting to impair, interfere with or obstruct the orderly conduct, processes and functions of the University, including but not limited to: